aiien61/Math_with_Python/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify it in accordance with the terms of the license.

 ---